Why your site needs a monthly maintenance service

-A website the first interaction with your company for most people.
+Your website is the first interaction with your company for most people.
 First impressions count.
 If your website isn’t regularly updated with fresh content and displays of services or products, you might as well put up a sign that reads: “We are boring.
 Go elsewhere.”

 Creating new content ensures your company keeps up with usability and design trends while forming your own unique visual identity.
 Here’s a tip: don’t let go of your website designer once the site is launched.
-You will need their help to conduct regular maintenance.
+You will need their help to conduct regular maintenance later on.

 There’s no way to get around it.
 Maintenance costs are inevitable and pretty much part of the business as a whole.

 - Pay a professional.
 This option introduces expertise and efficiency, for a price.
-However, asking the pros will allow site owners to focus on other aspects, like marketing strategies;
+However, asking the pros will allow site owners to focus on other aspects of their business.

 - You and the pros.
 Hiring a team to resolve the big problems, but switching to in-house maintenance for day-to-day updates can be a useful option.
 However, computers are complex beasts and “the basics” still require expertise.
 If that’s not you, it’s best not to throw away the phone number of the pros too quickly.

 You can also save costs by monitoring how people are using your app over time.
 For example, you can eliminate some unnecessary features that most users aren’t engaging with.
 Making regular updates to your app can also help you maximize your ROI over time.
-You can constantly look for new ways to cut down your costs and acquire new users.
+You can keep on looking for new ways to cut down your costs and acquire new users.

-No one wants their website hijacked by hackers, especially fintech companies, which want to emanate security and trust.
+No one wants their website hijacked by hackers, especially fintech companies, which want to embody security and trust.
 Frequent maintenance check-ups help keep the websites and their plugins vulnerability-free.

 Optimization and user experience (UX)

 UX is important because even one bad user experience can be enough to convince a person to delete your app and pick an alternative, or never visit your website again.
-Research from Quettra suggests mobile apps lose 77% of their daily average users within the first three days after download.
+Research shows that many users uninstall a mobile application within just three days after they download it.

-These numbers show that if an app stops adding value by not failing to update its features, consumers will choose not to keep it on their phones any longer, especially if there’s a better option available.
-The point of regular updates is that you don’t want people to just use your app.
-You want them to fall in love with it.
+These numbers show that if an app stops adding value by failing to update its features, consumers will choose not to keep it on their phones any longer, especially if there’s a better option available.

 Find the right team